Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

-If we look at the fact that dog is a subspecies of the gray wolf, we may readily assume he must be a hunter.
-Yet, we cannot ignore the fact that the dog has evolved from the wolf more than 11,000 years ago and co-evolved alongside humans since then.
-So to obtain a verdict to this query, several factors must be held into account.
-For starters, and for the sake of clarity, let's discuss first the differences between hunters and scavengers.
+If we look at the fact that the dog is a subspecies of the gray wolf, we may readily assume he must be a hunter.
+Yet, we cannot ignore the fact that the dog evolved from the wolf more than 11,000 years ago and co-evolved alongside humans since then.
+So, to obtain a verdict to this query, several factors must be held into account.
+For starters, and for the sake of clarity, let's first discuss the differences between hunters and scavengers.

 How is a hunter made and how is the act of hunting itself defined?
 A hunter is any animal or person who pursues any living animals for the purpose of eating flesh or for recreation purposes.
 Obviously, humans are perhaps the only species that can sometimes hunt just for the fun of it, considering that when dogs look like they hunt out of fun, often do so mainly out of instinct.
 It's almost a reflex, the dog sees a fast movement and without even thinking, its ears prick up and in a split second he's into the frenzy of the chase.
-Canine play indeed often entails elements of hunting such as stalking, pouncing and shaking toys with side-to-side head movements.
+Canine play indeed often entails elements of hunting such as stalking, pouncing, and shaking toys with side-to-side head movements.
 Many dogs then go in for the final kill by removing the "entrails" of their stuffed toys.

 Common hunting animals that come to mind are those who hunt with other members of their species (pack hunters) such as wolves, lions and hyenas.
 On the other hand, many other animals also hunt alone such as tigers, leopards and bears.
 Regardless of their hunting style, these animals must be crafted in such as way as so to be successful in survival.
 They must be fast, have good reflexes, be capable of tracking down their prey and have weapons to bring in the kill such as sharp teeth and sharp claws.

 And what about scavengers?
 Scavengers are animals that feed on dead animals or other food left behind that is found nearby their habitats.
 Common types of scavengers that come to mind are vultures and raccoon.
 However, common hunting animals such as hyenas, lions, tigers and wolves, may also scavenge if presented with the opportunity.
 So if wolves, which are a dog's ancestors, are normally pack hunters, but resort to scavenging when given the opportunity, where do dogs stand?
-Cast your vote below, and then come back to reading the next paragraph....
+Cast your vote below, and then come back to reading the next paragraph.